s-ddp/100/docs/roadmap.md

 ### Phase 3 — CRM Foundations
 - Create CRM data model for customers, orders, events, and support cases.
-- Provide agent console with search, ticket lookups, and refund/transfer workflows.
+- Provide agent console with search, ticket lookups, and refund workflows that enforce the 24h cutoff; exchanges/transfers are out of scope.
 - Integrate notifications (email/SMS) for confirmations, reminders, and support updates.

 ### Phase 4 — Growth Features